MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-indented-hierachy-lists.md

     Be sure to set the **Indent** field.

-## Set up fixed indented hierarchy
+## Setting up fixed hierarchy

 In a fixed hierarchy, child rows are always shown.

-Setting up the fixed indented hierarchy involves configuring two main properties on the page object: IndentColumn and IndentationControls.
+Setting up the fixed indented hierarchy involves configuring two properties on the page object: IndentColumn and IndentationControls.

 - The [IndentationColumn Property](properties/devenv-indentationcolumn-property.md) controls which records get indented and by how much.
-The property must resolve to an integer, which determines the indentation level.
-The property can set either a field in the source table or a variable.
+The property can set to a field in the page's source table or a variable.
+The important thing, is that property resolves to an integer.
+This integer determines the indentation level.

 - The [IndentationControl property](properties/devenv-indentationcontrols-property.md) specifies which column in the list gets indented.

 Working with the sample page, add the IndentationColumn and IndentationControls to the repeater of the page as shown: